UM-PEPL/HallThruster.jl/docs/src/collisions.md

-# Ionization and Excitation
+# Collisions and Reactions

-HallThruster.jl allows you to choose from a few different ionization and excitation models, or supply your own.
+HallThruster.jl allows you to choose from a few different models for ionization, excitation and elastic scattering, or supply your own.
 This allows you to implement different propellants or more charge states for an existing propellant.

 ## Background

-Both ionization and excitation in HallThruster.jl are handled via the `Reaction` interface.
-This is an abstract type with two subtypes: `IonizationReaction` and `ExcitationReaction`.
+All collisions and reactions in HallThruster.jl are handled via the `Reaction` interface.
+This is an abstract type with three subtypes: `IonizationReaction`, `ExcitationReaction`, and `ElasticScattering`.

 The core of the ionization model in HallThruster.jl is the `IonizationReaction` struct.
 It has four fields: `energy`,  `reactant`, `product`, and `rate_coeff`.
 The first is of type `Float64` and is the ionization energy of the given reaction in eV.
 The next two are `Species` objects, while the last is an arbitrary function.
 This `rate_coeff` computes the ionization reaction rate coefficient (in m^3/s) provided the electron energy (in eV).
 It is used in heavy species source terms in order to compute the production or destruction of the `reactant` and `product` due to ionization, and in the electron energy equation in order to compute electron energy losses due to inelastic ionization collisions.

 Excitation reactions are handled similarly.
 The `ExcitationReaction` struct has only three fields: `energy`, `reactant` and `rate_coeff`, with the same types as above.
 Since fluids of different excitation levels are not tracked explicitly, the choice of excitation model only affects the electron energy balance.

+Elastic scattering (electron-neutral) collisions are implemented via the `ElasticCollision` struct, which has two fields: `reactant` and `rate_coeff`, as no energy is lost in such collisions.
+This affects the electron momentum balance and the cross-field transport.

-## Provided ionization models
+## Ionization models

 HallThruster.jl provides two models out of the box.
 These are